1l2p/1l2p.github.com/_posts/2015-05-01-Mozilla-Institute-of-Technology.md

 So, here is one piece of what I think the answer to Mark’s question is: An Institute within the Mozilla Academy that focuses on high-end developer training, for a new generation of inventors and designers, who will build future open technologies.

 If the Mozilla Academy has two columns, technology and society, then I see the Institute at the top end of the technology column.
-It’s not the only piece of the Academy and it’s one important piece, and it’s also a piece that Mozilla might be best positioned to tackle right now.
+It’s not the only piece of the Academy, but it’s an important piece, and it’s also a piece that Mozilla might be best positioned to tackle right now.

 **Feel free to scroll down to the end** if you want to see a blueprint of the institute right away.
 Or read on if you want the whole argument why I think it’s important to do and how.